The Scoville Heat Scale

 Scoville Heat Scale

-This traditional method has been largely replaced by a more precise technique known as high-pressure liquid chromatography (HPLC), which can directly measure the concentration of capsaicin and related compounds in parts per million (ppm).
+This traditional method (scoville heat scale ) has recently been replaced by a more precise technique known as high-pressure liquid chromatography (HPLC), which can directly measure the concentration of capsaicin and related compounds in parts per million (ppm).
 The results can be expressed in ASTA units (named after the American Spice Trade Association) or in Scoville Heat Units.
 To convert from ppm capsaicin to SHU, multiply by 16, as pure capsaicin has a pungency of around 16 million SHU.
 For example, if a pepper contains 1,000 ppm capsaicin, its heat level would be approximately 16 million SHU.